Chart Color Schemes

 Dianella has a typical household mix, with a lower-than-average median household size

-Family households account for 67.2% of all households, including 30.8% couples with children, 25.4% couples without children, and 9.7% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 29.4% and group households comprising 3.4%.
-The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 67.2% of all households, comprising 30.8% couples with children, 25.4% couples without children, and 9.7% single parent families.
+Non-family households make up the remaining 32.8%, with lone person households at 29.4% and group households comprising 3.4% of the total.
+The median household size of 2.4 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households